Eureka! Tent Company: History

-The Eureka Tent & Awning Company was founded sometime before 1895 in Binghamton, New York.
-The company's first workshop on Binghamton's Commercial Avenue originally produced custom tents, awnings, wagon covers, horse blankets, and flags.
-The company employed early manufacturing processes, such as using dies to cut stars and sewing together strips of red and white bunting to make American flags.
-Eureka fashioned its first awnings out of unfinished natural white cotton duck and designed them to maximize the amount of light allowed into the storefront while still providing adequate shade to passers-by.
-Eureka's earliest tents, assembled from untreated white army duck, were so sturdy that one completely usable early Eureka tent still hung in the company's headquarters nearly one hundred years later.
+The Eureka Tent & Awning Company was established prior to 1895 in Binghamton, New York.
+The company's initial workshop on Binghamton's Commercial Avenue produced custom tents, awnings, wagon covers, horse blankets, and flags.
+The company utilized early manufacturing processes, including using dyes to cut stars and sewing strips of red and white bunting to create American flags.
+Eureka constructed its first awnings from unfinished natural white cotton duck and designed them to maximize the light allowed into the storefront while providing sufficient shade to passers-by.
+Eureka's earliest tents, assembled from untreated white army duck, were so robust that a completely usable early Eureka tent still hung in the company's headquarters nearly one hundred years later.

-In 1910, pioneering businessmen, Arthur D. Legg and Walter A. Dickerman, purchased the burgeoning company from its original owners.
-Legg's son, Arthur Carl Legg, bought out Dickerman's interest in 1925 and the company continued under the Legg family's direct leadership for the next fifty-six years.
+In 1910, pioneering businessmen, Arthur D. Legg and Walter A. Dickerman purchased the company from its original owners.
+Legg's son, Arthur Carl Legg, bought out Dickerman's interest in 1925.
+The company continued under the Legg family for the next fifty-six years.

 In 1930, the Leggs purchased the former Chenango Canal mule barn in Binghamton, which they converted into Eureka's first factory.
 By World War II, the Leggs had expanded Eureka to include five New York factories.
-In the 1940s, Eureka began to manufacture party tents for special occasions, fairs, and college commencements.
 The company supplied the design and production for what became known as "tent cities," such as when approximately one thousand IBM salesmen met with IBM founder Thomas J. Watson, Sr. in 1946.
-Eureka tents for this meeting included sleeping tents with wooden floors, mess tents, product display tents, portrait-taking tents, and tents for shoe-shining, all of which spanned 7 acre of land at the Hundred Percent Club in Endicott, New York.
+Eureka tents for this meeting included sleeping tents with wooden floors, mess tents, product display tents, portrait-taking tents, and shoe-shining tents, all spanned 7 acre of land at the Hundred Percent Club in Endicott, New York.

 During World War II, Eureka manufactured primarily all-purpose tents for the armed forces, which were used as hospital tents, barracks, and mess halls.
-After the war, the company consolidated its factories to one expanded factory and became a wholesale manufacturer of canvas products and a supplier of industrial canvas and other textiles.
+After the war, the company consolidated its factories into one expanded factory and became a wholesale manufacturer of canvas products and a supplier of industrial canvas and other textiles.
 In the 1950s, Eureka's trailer awnings experienced increased demand when the soldiers’ return led to the subsequent housing shortage.
-Due to this demand, Eureka began distributing its products through sporting good stores, Army and Navy stores, and department stores throughout the United States and internationally.
+Due to this demand, Eureka began distributing its products through sporting goods stores, Army and Navy stores, and department stores throughout the United States and internationally.

 In 1959, Arthur C. Legg stepped down to become chairman of Eureka's board and the board elected Legg's son-in-law Robert B. DeMartine to the position of company president.
 DeMartine, then president of the Canvas Goods Association, had been with the company for eight years.